Tag Archives: power

 The Good Shepherd — Catacomb of Callixtus, Rome

 We poll our Leadership Team once a year or so and they come up with the most interesting and useful stuff!
-They not only helps us think about ourselves better, they ask questions all sorts of people might ask if they ever got a chance.
+They not only help us think about ourselves better, they ask questions all sorts of people might ask if they ever got a chance.
 So this might apply to you and your church.
 Somebody asked, “What does pastor dominated really mean functionally?”

 I am not sure where the person got the phrase “pastor dominated.”
 It is not like we have a proverb, or a line in the Cell Plan that says “We are pastor dominated” (as opposed to the undominated churches!).
 I’ve got a feeling I wrote it someplace.
 Because I have often said it when I was trying to be frank about how we operate.
 I don’t mean it in a bad way; I want to be pastor dominated.
 I want to be led.
 I need the leader.